 A tourniquet is a mechanical device used for the temporary control of the circulation of blood.

-Tourniquets are used during extremity surgery to restrict blood flow, thus creating a “bloodless” field of vision for the surgeon (Meeker and Rothrock, 1999).
+Tourniquets are used during surgery of the extremeties to restrict blood flow, thus creating a 'bloodless' field of vision for the surgeon (Rothrock, 2014).

 All staff involved in the use of tourniquets must know: